mrfolkblues/vagrant-rackspace-cloudsites/README.md

 - MariaDB 10.0
 - PHP 5.6.29

+There are a few PHP features missing from this setup at the moment.
+If you were to run `phpinfo();` on both this setup and a real Cloud Site, you'd see the differences.
+They should be minimal and unobtrusive.
+For example, this setup is lacking the Zend Guard Loader because installation wasn't simple and it wasn't critical to include at the time I created this.

+## IP and Synced Folder

-The machine's IP will be `192.168.33.33`.
+- The machine's IP will be `192.168.33.33`.

-The synced folder for all sites will be `/var/www/vhosts` on the guest machine.
+- The synced folder for all sites will be `/var/www/vhosts` on the guest machine.

 ## Installation